 How to Obtain a Court-Appointed Defense Lawyer

-Each state, and sometimes each county, will have rules that will determine whether or not you qualify for a court-appointed lawyer.
-These rules often have leeway built in to take into account the seriousness of the alleged crime or the probable length of the trial.
-So, even if you make a decent wage and may be able to hire a private attorney to work on a short case, a judge may decide that you qualify for a court-appointed lawyer if the charges against you are more serious or if it appears that your trial may last some time.
+Each state, and sometimes each county, has its own rules for determining how to qualify for court-appointed counsel.
+The rules often take into account the seriousness of the alleged crime.
+So, even if you earn a decent wage and could hire a private attorney for a short misdemeanor case, a judge may determine that you're eligible for a court-appointed lawyer if the charges against you are serious ones that are likely to require a significant number of billable hours by your attorney.

-Lastly, if you earn income, but it is not high enough to hire a private attorney and not low enough to qualify you for free legal assistance through a court-appointed lawyer, the judge may provide you with "partial indigency."
-Under this rule, you will be represented by a court-appointed lawyer, but you will be ordered to reimburse the state for a portion of the costs of your representation during trial.
+If your income is not quite high enough to bear the expense of a private attorney and not quite low enough to qualify for a free government-paid lawyer, the judge may make a determination of "partial indigency."
+This means that you're eligible for a court-appointed lawyer but must reimburse the government for a portion of your costs of representation.

 Are Court-Appointed Lawyers Any Good?

 Court-appointed lawyers are often highly skilled and deeply committed to their clients.
 In fact, many public defenders have more courtroom experience than private defense lawyers twice their age, plus longstanding working relationships with prosecutors and judges.